thatonelinuxgamer/cliconn/README.md

 to use this script, download sh file and  open terminal in the folder containing the script and type `sudo ./internet_conn.sh`

+I was also made aware that not all connections are called tun-easytether, please update script accordingly or reach out for assistance